pforret/blog.splashing/_topic/country/qatar.md

 ---
 # Qatar

 Qatar, officially the State of Qatar, is a country in Western Asia.
-It occupies the small Qatar Peninsula on the northeastern coast of the Arabian Peninsula, and shares its sole land border with neighbouring Gulf Cooperation Council monarchy Saudi Arabia to the south, with the rest of its territory surrounded by the Persian Gulf.
+It occupies the Qatar Peninsula on the northeastern coast of the Arabian Peninsula in the Middle  East; it shares its sole land border with Saudi Arabia to the south, with the rest of its territory  surrounded by the Persian Gulf.
 The Gulf of Bahrain, an inlet of the Persian Gulf, separates Qatar from nearby Bahrain.
-The capital is Doha, home to over 80% of the nation's population.
+The capital is Doha, home to over 80% of the country's inhabitants, and the land area is mostly  made up of flat, low-lying desert.

 ## Unsplash photos